STEM Bridge Scholarship Program

 William & Mary – Dr. Janice Zeman, Dean for Undergraduate Studies, (email@example.com).

 Hampton University – Dr. Isi A Ero-Tolliver, Interim Dean-School of Science, (firstname.lastname@example.org).

 Old Dominion University – Dr. Gail Dodge, Dean of Science, (email@example.com).

 Virginia Tech – Dr. Bev Watford, Associate Dean, Equity and Engagement and Executive Director, Center for the Enhancement of Engineering Diversity, (firstname.lastname@example.org).

-University of Virginia – Dr. Andrus Ashoo, Director of the Center for Undergraduate Excellence, Office of the Provost, (email@example.com).
+University of Virginia – Andrus G. Ashoo, Director of the Office of Citizen Scholar Development, Office of the Executive Vice President & Provost, (email@example.com).